davidtchiu/davidtchiu.github.io/teaching/cs261/lab11.expr/index.md

 #### Expression Trees
-Our expression trees will be built out of three different kinds of nodes: Nodes that represent constant values (e.g., 6), nodes, and nodes representing arithmetic operators (e.g., +).
+Our expression trees will be built out of three different kinds of nodes: Nodes that represent constant values (e.g., 6), and nodes representing arithmetic operators (e.g., +).
 So that we can recursively evaluate (or print) entire trees, each of the three nodes should have the ability to evaluate itself, and to return a String representation of itself.
 The "node" classes will therefore implement the following interface:

 ```java
 public interface EvaluableNode {